Scott Trimble: Personal life

 Trimble was born in San Francisco, California, the son of Tom Trimble, an emergency room nurse, and Gail Trimble, a champion rose grower.
 He is the fourth cousin twice removed of Clarence Nash, the longtime voice of Donald Duck.
 He is also the great-grandnephew of Charles Darnton, a silent film screenwriter for the Fox Film Corporation in the 1920s.
 He is also a direct descendant of settler Jonathan Singletary Dunham, thus making him a distant cousin of Barack Obama.

 Trimble became an Eagle Scout in 1993.
 He graduated from Terra Linda High School in San Rafael, California, in 1995 and, in 1999, graduated with a B.A. in Anthropology from the University of California at Berkeley.

 He is an active participant in the science and skepticism communities.
 He is a member of the James Randi Educational Foundation and he has lent his film industry skills to such TV shows as Ripley's Believe It or Not!, MythBusters, and The Skeptologists.

-Trimble also is a supporter of the Scarlett Letter proposal Film Studios in Hollywood have under consideration of anyone unvaccinated will be required to wear a Red Mask on Motion Picture Lots to identify them as such.